Goldorion/Fabric-Generator-MCreator/README.md

 - Always back up your workspace before updating to a newer version of the plugin.

+- Mods may also require [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function properly, so when you build your mod, make sure you have fabric api.

 ## Credits/License

 Lead Dev - Goldorion

 Contributors - crispy_chips1234, Klemen

-Thanks you for all of you helping in reporting bugs, testing or anything else.
+Thank you to all of you helping in reporting bugs, testing or anything else.

+Licensed under the MIT License.